I want to give you a step by step guide on how to introduce yourself to a new project team.

 But you should never use it!

-You also have power and authority that comes from your ability to Reward and Penalize people and from your Expert Knowledge.
+You also have power and authority from your ability to Reward and Penalize people and from your Expert Knowledge.

-But from day one, no one knows that you have this.
+But from day one, no one knows that you have it.

 That’s why to get your initial authority in a new team, you need to tap into the Referral Source of Power.